A Guide To The Important Stages Of Film Pre-Production

-Film Pre-production – Are you an Independent filmmaker that has made a feature, short or full-length in which everything that could go wrong did?
-If so, are you aware of the mistakes you made, and the know-how to correct them in the future?
+Are you an independent filmmaker who has created a feature, short or full-length film in which everything that could go wrong did?
+If so, are you aware of your errors and have the knowledge to avoid them in the future?

-Sure you may have a banging script that you want to start shooting tomorrow, so you can hit the festival circuit running at full steam, but hold on, because there is a critical step you must undertake to have the film be successful, and that is pre-production.
+Sure, you may have a great script and want to start shooting right away so you can hit the festival circuit hard, but wait on because there is one crucial phase you must complete in order for the film to be successful: pre-production.

 A Guide To The Important Stages Of Film Pre-Production